brimwats/ncpwg/content/authors/twg/_index.md

 Mike Hill (he/him/his) is a professor of mathematics at UCLA.
 A theoretical mathematician, his primary research studies questions in topology using techniques from algebra.
 He is a cofounder of [Spectra: the association for LGBT mathematicians](http://lgbtmath.org/), and he continues to serve on the board there.

 ## Additional Members
+### Emily Hunt
+Originally from the UK, [Emily](https://emilydoesastro.com) ([@emilydoesastro](https://twitter.com/emilydoesastro)) is an astronomy PhD student at the University of Heidelberg in Germany.
+Her research focuses on detecting new star clusters in our own galaxy using machine learning and data from ESA’s Gaia satellite.
+Her activism work started during her undergrad, where she was heavily involved in her university’s LGBT+ society.
+More recently, she has been working on improving name change policies in astronomy journals.

 ### Jost Migenda
 Jost Migenda is a postdoc in astroparticle physics at King’s College London.
 Their work focuses on supernova neutrino research and DAQ development for the Hyper-Kamiokande experiment and they are a member of SNEWS 2.0, which uses neutrino detectors around the world to provide an early warning to astronomers when the next galactic supernova happens.
 Within the Name Change Policy Working Group, Jost is mainly responsible for updating the [public spreadsheet of publishers and journals with existing name change policies](/resources/authors/).